-In May 2008 I decided it was time to document my M.F.A. process.
+In May 2008 I decided it was time to document my M.F.A. process which started in January 2008.
 One semester deep, a lot of mixed emotions surfaced into a blog called “project art school.”
 One year after that, I found myself confused, misdirected, and more unmotivated than ever.
 I withdrew from my course work in May 2009.

 In August 2009, we returned from a month-long roadtrip camping up the pacific coast.
 It was that journey and our experience in Seattle which influenced the birth of project art school in brick and mortar.
 It would start by catering to my very own people — art students.
 The idea was to have pre-packaged supply kits for lower division art courses, a place to ask questions and have open forum on anything art or school-related.

 We had no idea what we were doing.
 Certainly we knew we loved art.
 Recreational art was the only type of art we knew.
 Thankfully, that’s the only type of art that exists in our world.
 Art as escape.
 As recess.
 As expression.
 As therapy.
 And as a means to nourish the soul.

 It was a crazy dream, and we said “Yes!”
 We opened shop within the Carpe Diem Experience at 115 S. Harbor Blvd. in downtown Fullerton for a year before moving into the warehouse we now call The Magoski Arts Colony at 223 W. Santa Fe Ave.
 Rather than a store, we became a gallery and workshop studio.